-The DPI of your images when placed on our templates should be a minimum of 72 DPI and a maximum of 150 DPI.
-Some of our templates have been created at half scale so that they are compatible with Photoshop and Illustrators maximum canvas size.
-For templates that are designed at half scale you need to double the DPI to a minimum of 200 DPI.
-A good way to double check the DPI of your embedded images is to zoom in to your artwork at 100%
+When using our templates, we recommend that the DPI of your images be between 72 DPI and 150 DPI.
+Please note that some of our templates have been created at half scale in order to be compatible with the maximum canvas size of Photoshop and Illustrator.
+For templates designed at half scale, we recommend doubling the DPI to a minimum of 200 DPI.
+To ensure that the DPI of your embedded images is correct, we suggest zooming in to your artwork at 100%.

-All of our templates include bleed.
-In order for your artwork to have the appropriate bleed, the intended graphic elements that you want to bleed need to fill the entire document/artboard.
-Note: Extra bleed or crop marks are not necessary.
+Most of our templates include bleed.
+To ensure that your artwork has the appropriate bleed, the intended graphic elements that you want to bleed should fill the entire document or artboard.
+Please note that extra bleed or crop marks are unnecessary.